 A recent study has shown that Citrulline Malate might not be the solid go-to pre-workout muscle pump and endurance supplement it’s widely purported to be.

-We have an article on Citrulline written before the latest research as emerged.
+We have written an article on Citrulline written before the latest research as emerged.
+We have tagged it on to the bottom of this article so you can compare the differences between Citrulline Malate and Pure Citrulline

 Citrulline Malate In Bullets